Students may enter certification programs as undergraduates majoring in early childhood

 certification in elementary and special education and secondary education in the subject areas

 of art (preK-12), biology, chemistry, English, French, history, mathematics and Spanish.
+Students who select

 this option must meet certification requirements through satisfactory completion of their